 United just launched a new promotion: Get up to 75% bonus miles when buying United MileagePlus miles.
-While a 75% bonus miles might sound great, United miles are typically sold at a laughable rate of 3.76 cents per mile.
-So, you need a large bonus or discount to make buying United miles worth it.
+While a 75% bonus might sound great, United miles are typically sold at a laughable rate of 3.76 cents per mile.
+So, you need a large bonus or significant discount to make buying United miles worth it.
 And it turns out a 75% bonus doesn’t cut it.

 If you need United miles for a redemption, there are better options for getting them than through this promotion.
 Here are the four alternatives we recommend considering first.